 - Taylor Swift's "Mean" has a picture in the liner notes of a stereotypical villain standing over Taylor, who is tied to a railroad track.
 He's also in the music video and on the single cover, too.◊

-- In Tom Smith's song "Sheep Marketing Ploy", the title sheep in question (the usurper of Satan's position as ruler of Hell) is described as having a classic villain mustache.
+- Tom Smith's song "Sheep Marketing Ploy" pitches a series of horror movies about a sheep who usurps Satan's position as ruler of Hell; the sheep is described as having a classic villain mustache.

 - A classic Charles Addams cartoon depicts one of these headed down into a subway station with a damsel slung over his shoulder and toting a coil of rope.